 Model Y Compact electric SUV designed for versatility and efficiency.

-Cybertruck All-electric pickup truck with a futuristic design and high durability.
+Cybertruck All-electric pickup truck with a futuristic design and robust capabilities.

 Powerwall Home battery system for energy storage and backup power.